Kotin-ak/VRC-Releases/README.md

 # VRC (Video Recording Control Hub)

 💡 **Your feedback is the fuel for this project!**
 Whether it's a bug report, a feature request for your specific workflow, or just a quick *"it works flawlessly on my setup"* — please leave it in **[GitHub Issues](https://github.com/Kotin-ak/VRC-Releases/issues)**.
-I track all development and prioritize updates based on your GitHub reports rather than Discord messages.
+I track all development and prioritize updates based on your GitHub reports.
 Every single comment helps make this freeware better!

 ### Quick Links